-One promising technique that might enhance the safety and the quality of the meat is the meat irradiation.
-According to recent study, the irradiation can preserve the nutritional value of the meat products, decrease microbial contamination, and increase shelf life.
+One promising method that might enhance the food safety and the food quality of the meat is the meat irradiation.
+According to recent study, the irradiation can preserve the nutritional value of the meat products, decrease microbial and shelf the contamination, increase life.
 To overcome this issue, more study is necessary as the sensory characteristics can be adversely affected.
-It is also significant to remember that labelling regulations for irradiated meat products exist, and that the irradiation in the meat processing is governed by both the national and the international bodies.
-The Government organizations play a crucial role in guaranteeing the security and the quality of the customers.
+It is also significant to remember that the labelling regulations for the irradiated meat products exist, and that the irradiation in the meat processing is governed by both the national and the international bodies.
+The Government organisations play a crucial role in guaranteeing the security and the quality of the customers.